MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 Other species that we may well encounter during our stay in the islands include Little Pied Cormorant, Little Egret, Buff-banded Rail, White-browed and Slaty-legged Crakes, Greater Sand and Mongolian Plovers, Common Greenshank, Common Sandpiper, Black-headed Gull, Whiskered, Greater Crested, Black-naped and Bridled Terns, Collared Kingfisher, Barn Swallow and the introduced Red Junglefowl, Sulphur-crested Cockatoo, Eclectus Parrot and Chestnut Munia.
 The interesting local form of the White-breasted Woodswallow has become rare, but we will try our best to find it.

-Micronesia: Day 8 At Guam we will connect with an early morning flight to Saipan for a two nights stay.
+Micronesia: Day 5 Our flight to the island of Guam, a far-flung territory of the United States of America, leaves in the early hours of the morning.
+At Guam we will connect with a morning flight to Saipan for a two nights stay.
 After we have settled into our hotel, we will have the rest of the day to explore.

 From an ornithological viewpoint, Saipan is the richest island in the Marianas and here we shall be looking for such Marianas endemics as Mariana Fruit Dove, Mariana (or Guam) Swiftlet, Mariana (or White-headed) Kingfisher, the impressive Saipan Reed Warbler, Saipan Bridled White-eye and the beautiful Golden White-eye, as well as the smart, regionally-endemic White-throated Ground Dove (ludicrously easy to see here for a ground-dove, often flying high over the forest canopy and the roads!), the widespread endemic Micronesian Myzomela (or Micronesian Honeyeater) and Micronesian Starling.
 In addition, the endemic Marianas form of the Micronesian Megapode still survives here, and with persistence, we may well see one creeping about in the forest, apparently unconcerned by our presence.